cheikhshift/momentum/cmd/go-test/readme.md

 	// @case "string" @equal "value string", nil
 	// @obj &Stk{Var : "Newva"} @equal &Stk{Var : "Newval"}
 	func (st * Stk) TestFunction (cas string) (res string,err error) {

+Notes : You may need to update the imports of your generaed file.
+In case you are comparing values from other packages.
+You may also use syntax `@import <path_to_package>`.
+For example `// @import "path/to/pkg"`